 Here’s a more thorough definition: We first extract a patient’s T cells, or the fighter white cells in the body, using a process called apheresis.
 The T cells are then manufactured into CAR T-cells, which means it has a new antigen receptor.
 They are now CAR T-cells, and when inserted back into the child’s body, act like Pac-Man.
-They seek to chomp and destroy the protein CD19 on the ALL cells (or the Pac-Dots).
+They seek to chomp and destroy the protein CD19 on the B-cells of certain leukemias and lymphomas (or the Pac-Dots).

-This therapy is exciting for kids with relapsed acute lymphocytic leukemia.
-For perspective, ALL is the most common childhood cancer, with about 3,500 new cases each year in the United States.
+This therapy is exciting for kids with relapsed or refractory (treatment-resistant) B-cell leukemias and lymphomas.
+For perspective, CAR T is FDA approved for acute lymphocytic leukemia (ALL), which is the most common childhood cancer, with about 3,500 new cases each year in the United States.

-However, more than 500 kids with ALL will relapse each year.
+Most kids with ALL are cured after their first round of therapy; however, more than 500 kids with ALL will relapse each year.
 For those who relapse, their outcomes are really poor – especially for the ones who relapse early.
-And the kids who relapse after going through a bone marrow transplant, there isn’t an option for a cure.
+And for the kids who relapse after going through a bone marrow transplant, there isn’t an option for a cure.
 So CAR T-cell therapy could potentially offer a cure to those kids who previously didn’t have further options.
 Here’s what parents need to know about it:

 4 Must-Know Points About CAR T-cell Therapy